Espyo/Pikifen/source/source/lib/inpution/readme.md

   * You have a few ways.
 Whatever library you're using to get input from might be able to give you more information about a stick; if it reports it only has one axis then it may be an analog button.
 In addition, you can check the controller's name and/or GUID and cross-reference a list of known brands, like the [SDL Game Controller DB](https://github.com/mdqinc/SDL_GameControllerDB).
 * The player Alt+Tab'd and now some inputs are stuck.
 What can I do?
   * Whatever engine you're using probably has ways to detect the window is out of focus.
 When that happens, call `Manager::releaseEverything()`.
+* I don't want to receive actions right now (e.g. I have a textbox focused and don't want the key presses to be turned to actions).
+What can I do?
+  * Let Inpution work like normal, but simply discard the list of actions returned by `Manager::newFrame()`.
+This is preferred over not calling anything Inpution-related, since you still want the library to receive key-up events, do auto-repeat logic, etc.

 ## Inner workings notes